 There’s plenty of outdoor seating, some under cover.
 There’s also seating in the actual goods shed subject to there being no paid events taking place.
 You can also sit in the old Finnish 5ft gauge railway carriage.

 Slightly nearer the town was the railway platform which has long gone as the last train ran in April 1964.
-This would have been a diesel railcar as the last actual steam train ran in 1959.
+This would have been a diesel railbus as the last actual steam train ran in 1959.
 The line like many others was closed by Dr Beeching.

 This is being put back together as of November 2021.